-The innovative two-pronged approach of the Pharmaceutical Sciences and Clinical Pharmacy Research Group ultimately helps to ensure that we meet patients’ needs by delivering the right medication, in the right form, at the right time.
+The innovative two-pronged approach of the Pharmaceutical and Clinical Pharmacy Research Group ultimately helps to ensure that we meet patients’ needs by delivering the right medication, in the right form, at the right time.

 We increase the impact of our research by working closely with the pharmaceutical industry, research councils, NIHR, multiple NHS trusts, community groups as well as a diverse range of populations to establish the safest and most effective means of delivering medication and healthcare services to patients.

 Our researchers collaborate with scientists in universities and world leading experts in the pharmaceutical and biotechnology industries.
 Our breadth of collaboration extends across the industry spectrum including early start-up companies (MaxBiotech Ltd, Aston Particle Technologies Ltd), small and medium enterprises (Proveca Ltd, Quest Healthcare Ltd, Enesi Pharma) and large companies (Colorcon, Catalent Pharma Ltd).

 Many of our projects include collaboration with the healthcare sector and national NHS trusts.

 Our major funders include UK Research and Innovation (UKRI), Biotechnology and Biological Sciences Research Council (BBSRC), Engineering and Physical Sciences Research Council (EPSRC), Medical Research Council (MRC), National Centre for the Replacement Refinement & Reduction of Animals in Research (NC3Rs), Innovate UK, Health Education England (HEE) and National Institute for Health Research (NIHR).